aura-nw/docs/docs/product/aurascan/getting-started/stake/staking-your-coin.md

 ## IV.
 Redelegate to another validator

-After staking to a validator successully, you want to switch to other validators, please choose `Redelegate` to instantly stake your assets to another validator.
+After staking to a validator successfully, you want to switch to other validators, please choose `Redelegate` to instantly stake your assets to another validator.

 ![Redelegate to another validator](/img/aurascan/Getting_Started_Staking_your_coin_Redelegate.png)

-You have to sign transaction and pay the transaction fee on the wallet provider you have connected before.
+You have to sign the transaction and pay the transaction fee on the wallet provider you have connected before.

 ![Sign transaction](/img/aurascan/sign_txn_redelegate.PNG)

-After the transaction have been executed successfully, redelegation will be shown at the top of Validators page and `Redelegations` of `Stake` section in `My account` details.
+After the transaction has been executed successfully, redelegation will be shown at the top of Validators page and `Redelegations` of `Stake` section in `My account` details.

 ![Redelegations](/img/aurascan/Getting_Started_Staking_your_coin_Redelegate_1.png)